-Canada must reinvest in military as U.S. withdraws from world, Freeland says
+Canada can no longer rely on U.S. for global leadership, Freeland says

 “The fact that our friend and ally has come to question the very worth of its mantle of global leadership, puts in sharp focus for the rest of us to set our own clear and sovereign course,” she told the House of Commons Tuesday.
 “To say this is not controversial: it is a fact.”

-Ms. Freeland said Canada has been able to count on the powerful U.S. military to provide a protective shield since 1945 as she argued this country needs to significantly build up the Canadian military with “a substantial investment” to help confront strategic threats to liberal democracies.
+Related: How Canada must navigate the new normal of global relationships Ms. Freeland said Canada has been able to count on the powerful U.S. military to provide a protective shield since 1945 as she argued this country needs to significantly build up the Canadian military with “a substantial investment” to help confront strategic threats to liberal democracies.

 “To rely solely on the U.S. security umbrella would make us a client state,” she said.
-“To put it plainly: Canadian diplomacy and development sometimes requires the back of hard power.”
+“To put it plainly: Canadian diplomacy and development sometimes requires the backing of hard power.”

 Ms. Freeland listed North Korea, the civil war in Syria, Islamic State, Russian aggression in the Ukraine and Baltic states and climate change as major threats to the global order.